 Metal value creates a floor for many coins.

-As of April 20, 2026, gold was around $4,804 per ounce and silver was around $79 to $80 per ounce, depending on the feed and timestamp.
+Gold and silver have both been trading at historically high levels, and the live price shifts throughout the day depending on the feed and timestamp.
 If your collection includes gold coins, bullion, or pre-1965 silver, those live prices matter immediately.

 Melt value is not the whole story.
 A collectible coin can be worth more than its metal.